siddharthverma-1607/makeitlitt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-1. For fetching all the search result URLs on Google search engine for a search query:
+2. For fetching all the search result URLs on Google search engine for a search query:<br />
-   To get the URL search results for the query to perform scrapping, SEO analysis or any other user case. module name: stackoverflow
+   To get the URL search results for the query to perform scrapping, SEO analysis or any other user case.<br />
+   module name: stackoverflow<br />
    Import:

 ```sh
 from makeitlitt import stackoverflow
 ```

-Method name: get_google_searchResult_Links(query, domain_name=0)
+Method name: get_google_searchResult_Links(query, domain_name=0)<br />
 Method Documentation:

 > Method to get URL results from google search engine